 Iraq’s treaty deadline for destruction of its stockpiles of antipersonnel mines was 1 February 2012.
 In June 2011, Iraq stated that it destroyed 645 out of 690 antipersonnel mines stockpiled in the Kurdistan region, retaining 45 mines for training purposes.
-In its Article 7 report for calendar year 2011, Iraq reported that an additional 50 stockpiled antipersonnel mines were destroyed in the Kurdistan region.
+In its Article 7 report for calendar year 2015, Iraq reported zero mines retained for training and research.

 The manner in which Iraq has reported on the number of mines it retains for training and research purposes has been inconsistent and confusing.
 It appears that at least 45 mines were retained in the Kurdistan region for training purposes since the end of the stockpile destruction programs.
 Adding to this confusion is a claim in its 2011 Article 7 report wherein Iraq states that 793 mines were retained for training after the mines were recovered during clearance operations.
 The Monitor cannot sufficiently assess the manner by which Iraq implements Article 3 based solely on the information provided by Iraq in its annual transparency reports.

 In previous Monitor reports, substantial but decreasing numbers of antipersonnel mines were recovered by foreign and Iraqi forces from caches.
 The Monitor has not found any information regarding seizures during the current reporting period.
-Iraq also reported that it destroyed 4,295 antipersonnel mines from mined areas in 2011.
+Iraq reported that it destroyed 2,783 antipersonnel mines from mined areas in 2018.
 The Iraqi government had not previously reported on recovered mines or their destruction in its Article 7 reports.